Beaches in estuaries and bays: Importance

 BEBs are found all around the world, including in large cities such as San Francisco, Sydney, Lisbon, London and Shanghai for example.
 While sometimes relatively small by area, they can provide a large range of resources.
 In addition to their ecological importance, BEBs can provide spaces in urban-settings for people to connect with nature, and protection for landward areas and infrastructure.

 Ecological importance

 BEBs provide critical habitats and feeding areas for local fish and birds.
 Even small patches of sand can provide critical habitat.
 Many BEBs are fronted by sea grass and may allow marshes to develop behind them.
 BEBs in estuaries are the habitat for Horseshoe crabs, which during spawning, if combined with moderate wave heights, modify the beach profile such as it becomes concave, similar to a storm profile and lowering the wave-energy threshold for morphological response.
 Studies in Jamaica Bay showed that the ecological restoration of Horseshoe crabs was limited by the extent of the beach instead of the water quality.
-Studies of the Ichthyofauna of low energy BEBs in Southern Brazil showed their dependance on salinity and energy.
+Studies of the Ichthyofauna of low energy BEBs in Southern Brazil showed their dependence on salinity and energy.